djhedges/exit_speed/README.md

 ## Software Design Choices

-Python has suprisingly been able to keep up with the GPS 10hz output.
+Python has suprisingly been able to keep up with the GPS 10hz output and export data at 20hz.
 Ideally this should be rewritten in Go or C++.

 I've always wanted to play with the multriprocessing module and it has proved useful.
 For example the metrics which are uploaded to Timescale are done in a